From: homemaker9

 Date: 01-13-2007, 09:44 AM (12 of 12)

+From what I understand that high rating is because they are very good about working with the customer and accepting returns, not because the thread is any good.
+I don't know how many times I have read reports of people returning their thread 3-4 times just trying to get it to work.
 If it doesn't work the first time, It probably won't work.
 Not only are thread breaks frusterating, you've got to wonder how well the project will stand up to multiple washings if it breaks just being stitched.
 However, if your machine is a slower machine and your tension is just right, maybe it will work for you.
-It does for some and machine speed seems to be a big player.
+It does for some and machine speed seems to be a big player. pam

-Bernina 200e, Artista V5 Designer Plus, Explorations, Magic Box, Bernina 2000DE & 335 Bernette Serger, Bernina 1530 Sewing Machine, Bernina 1300 DC Overlock (with coverstitch)
+Bernina 200e, Artista V5 Designer Plus, Explorations, Magic Box, Bernina 2000DE & 335 Bernette Serger, Bernina 1530 Sewing Machine, Bernina 1300 DC Overlock (with coverstitch) |

 User: paroper

-Member since: 02-03-2004
+Member since: 02-03-2004 Total posts: 3775 |

-Visit Sew What’s Up for the latest sewing and quilting tips and discussions.
+Visit Sew Whats Up for the latest sewing and quilting tips and discussions.

-This page was originally located on Sew What’s New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-21182.html
+This page was originally located on Sew Whats New (www.sew-whats-new.com) at http://www.sew-whats-new.com/vb/archive/index.php/t-21182.html